-Two reviewers commented that the goals and accomplishments of the study were clearly stated. \WC One reviewer commented more specifically that the goals were clearly stated regarding the mitigation of risk for helicopter operations on helidecks located on drilling platforms where methane gas is exhausted in its unburned state from cold flaring and also where hot flaring occurs to burn off methane and its constituent accompanying gaseous elements.
+Two reviewers commented that the goals and accomplishments of the study were clearly stated.
+One reviewer commented more specifically that the goals were clearly stated regarding the mitigation of risk for helicopter operations on helidecks located on drilling platforms where methane gas is exhausted in its unburned state from cold flaring and also where hot flaring occurs to burn off methane and its constituent accompanying gaseous elements.

 This reviewer also noted the events that can occur with compressor stall during takeoff from offshore drilling platforms with resultant partial or total engine failure with the pilot taking action for forced ditching with autorotation and deploying the emergency float kit.
 The reviewer stated that two major goals should be required.
 This reviewer stated that the first goal should be total documentation of engine characteristics positively defined through possible testing to verify the exact percentage of free air versus percentage of cold methane that will cause compressor stall in various helicopter turbine engines.
 The reviewer suggested that testing should cover the representative engines used in various helicopters in the GOM.
-This reviewer stated that the second goal should be needed to mitigate the helicopters from entering a gas exhaust cloud during the critical part of an approach to land on the helideck or during takeoff from hover to transition to forward flight in proximity to the helideck. \M
+This reviewer stated that the second goal should be related to concern about where cold and burning gas is occurring on the platform and actions that will be needed to mitigate the helicopters from entering a gas exhaust cloud during the critical part of an approach to land on the helideck or during takeoff from hover to transition to forward flight in proximity to the helideck.

-2. Is the methodology used for the Study on Effects of Combustible Gas on Helicopter Operations reasonable to adequately address specific task areas?
+- 2. Is the methodology used for the Study on Effects of Combustible Gas on Helicopter Operations reasonable to adequately address specific task areas?
 Please describe the strengths and/or weaknesses of the analytical methods.
-Please answer the following as:
+Please answer the following as: - Are variables, assumptions and relevant dimensions clearly identified and characterized?

-- Are variables, assumptions and relevant dimensions clearly identified and characterized? - Are data collection methods and inputs presented in a transparent manner? - Was the data analysis appropriate and/or should other techniques or analytic platforms have been considered?
+- Are data collection methods and inputs presented in a transparent manner? - Was the data analysis appropriate and/or should other techniques or analytic platforms have been considered?